Or call (888) 937-8538 for more information. You can use BringFido to find a pet friendly place to stay at your destination.

 Pets in the Cabin

 WestJet welcomes a number of different pets (dogs, cats, rabbits, and some types of bird) to join you in the cabin.
 Fido must be small enough to fit in a carrier underneath the seat in front of you.
 Passengers are permitted to travel with 1 pet each.
-Animals traveling in the cabin have a fee of $50-59 each way.
+The pet fee for travel within/between Canada and the U.S. is $50 to $59 CAD/USD, and for travel between Canada/U.S. and all destinations outside the U.S. is $100 to $118 CAD/USD.

 Pets in Checked Baggage

 WestJet welcomes certain animals (cats, dogs, rabbits, birds, chinchillas, guinea pigs, and hedgehogs) to travel as checked baggage in the hold.
 The maximum combined weight of your pet and carrier is 100 lbs (45 kg).
 During times of extreme temperature in the cargo area of planes, pets won't be allowed to travel.
-Animals are not permitted to travel from December 15th through January 6th each year.
-The pet fee for pets in the hold is $75-88.50 each way.
+The pet fee for travel within/between Canada and the U.S. is $100 to $118 CAD/USD, and travel between Canada/U.S. and all destinations outside the U.S. is $200 - $236 CAD/USD.

 Pets in Cargo

 For pets traveling in the cabin, carriers should have maximum dimensions of 16" x 8.5" x 10" in (41 cm x 21.5 cm x 25.4 cm).
-They should be soft-sided, airline-approved, leak-proof, secure, and well-ventilated.
-Additionally, they shouldn't be hard-sided or allow animals to pop their heads out.
+Carriers should be soft-sided, airline-approved, leak-proof, secure, and well-ventilated.
 For pets traveling in the hold, carriers should not exceed the dimensions 40" x 27" x 30" (101 cm x 68 cm x 76 cm).
-They must be hard-sided, have the wheels removed, be airline-approved, well ventilated, lined with absorbent material like a towel, marked with "LIVE ANIMAL" and "THIS WAY UP" arrows on 2 sides, and marked with your pet's name.
-You'll need to provide Fido with built in food and water containers as well.
+Carriers should be hard-sided, have the wheels removed, be airline-approved, well ventilated, lined with absorbent material like a towel, marked with "LIVE ANIMAL" and "THIS WAY UP" arrows on 2 sides, and marked with your pet's name.
+Provide your pooch with built-in food and water containers as well.

 - KimJan.
 2, 2022Westjet is Reliable When it Comes to Flying your Pet